 Welcome!
-I am a PhD candidate in the department of sociology at New York University.
+I am an Assistant Professor of Sociology at Cornell University, where I am affiliated with the Center for the Study of Inequality and the Cornell Population Center.
 I work on topics in political sociology, social networks, social mobility, and quantitative and computational methods.

 |Apr 30, 2020||I’ll be joining the Department of Sociology at Cornell University as assistant professor starting next fall|